 We derived the selected historical statements of operations and cash flow data for the ten months ended December 31, 2017, for the two months ended February 28, 2017, and for the years ended December 31, 2016 and 2015, and the selected historical balance sheet data as of December 31, 2017 and 2016, from the audited consolidated and combined financial statements of Riviera included elsewhere in this prospectus.
-We derived the selected historical statements of operations and cash flow data for the three months ended March 31, 2018, and for the one month ended March 31, 2017, and the selected historical balance sheet data as of March 31, 2018 and 2017, from the unaudited condensed consolidated and combined financial statements of Riviera included elsewhere in this prospectus.
-We derived the selected historical statements of operations data for the years ended December 31, 2014 and 2013 and the selected historical balance sheet data as of December 31, 2015, 2014 and 2013, from the unaudited consolidated and combined financial statements of Riviera that are not included in this prospectus.
-We have prepared our unaudited condensed consolidated and combined financial statements on the same basis as our audited consolidated and combined financial statements on the same basis as our audited consolidated and combined financial statements on the same basis as our audited consolidated and combined financial statements on the same basis as our audited consolidated and combined financial statements on the same basis as our audited consolidated and combined financial statements on the same basis as our audited consolidated and combined financial statements on the same basis as our audited consolidated and combined financial statements on the same basis as our audited consolidated and combined financial statements on the same basis as our audited consolidated and combined financial statements our financial position and results of operations.
+We derived the selected historical balance sheet data as of March 31, 2018 and 2017, from the unaudited consolidated and combined financial statements of operations data for the one month ended March 31, 2017, and the selected historical balance sheet data as of March 31, 2018 and 2017, from the unaudited condensed consolidated and combined financial statements of operations data for the years ended December 31, 2014 and 2013 and the selected historical balance sheet data as of December 31, 2015, 2014 and 2013, from the unaudited consolidated and combined financial statements of Riviera that are not included in this prospectus.
+We have prepared our unaudited condensed consolidated and combined financial statements on the same basis as our audited consolidated and combined financial statements and, in our opinion, have included all adjustments, which include only normal recurring adjustments, necessary to present fairly in all material respects our financial position and results of operations.

 Our selected historical financial data is not necessarily indicative of our future performance and does not necessarily reflect what our financial position and results of operations would have been had we been operating as an independent, publicly traded company during the periods presented, including changes that will occur in our operations and capitalization as a result of the spin-off from LINN Energy.
 For example, our historical consolidated and combined financial statements include certain costs that may not be representative of the future costs we will incur as an independent, public company.
-In addition, our historical consolidated and combined financial statements include our historical 50% equity interest in Roan, which will be retained by LINN Energy following the spin-off.
+In addition, our historical consolidated and combined financial statements include and combined financial statements include which will be retained by LINN Energy following the spin-off.